UMN-CMS/HiggsAnalysis-CombinedLimit/README.md

 The next step is to run `makeFitPlots.py` using this newly created ROOT file as input.
 An example call to that script would be:

 ```
-python makeFitPlots.py --twosigfit --bkgonlyfit
+python makeFitPlots.py --twosigfit --bkgonlyfit --mass1 450 --model1 RPV --mass2 850 --model2 RPV

 ```

 where we specify the `--bkgonlyfit` to match with how `draw_hist_and_pull_plot.C` was run and then the `--twosigfit` requests that both signal shapes be plotted as well.
+Along with the `--twosigfit` option, one needs to specify the masses and model corresponding to the two signals.
+In this case they are both RPV and the masses 450 and 850 are provided.